MaggieHibberd/CV/README.md

 British Airports Authority
 July 2011 - July 2014
 •	Managed governance and updates for the Programme teams  •	Consolidating key milestones into a single Programme level plan to support external reporting.
-•	Working closely with the stakeholder manager to ensure continued communication is maintained between groups including monitoring the stakeholder strategy plan.
+•	Working closely with the stakeholder manager to ensure continued communication is maintained between groups including monitoring the stakeholder strategy plan

 ##  Interests
 Co-Founder Welcome Presents
 Sep 2016 – Present day
 London, United Kingdom
 Established in 2016, Welcome Presents aims to bridge the divide between refugees, asylum seekers and the wider UK public, and seeks to have a positive impact on the lives of those displaced and struggling in London.
-Newcomers to this city are often marginalised socially.
+Newcomers to this city are often marginalised socially

-Integration is a multi-dimensional process that takes time, especially in London, where locals are more likely to read about refugees than engage with the people behind the stories.
+Integration is a multi-dimensional process that takes time, especially in London, where locals are more likely to read about refugees than engage with the people behind the stories

 Welcome Presents is a move to address this uncertainty, lending a hand to step over the divide. https://www.welcomepresents.com/